 Technology is becoming more and more integrated with society, effecting and transforming how we live, work and play.
 Existing at the intersection of people and technology, the HCI/ UX fields consider how technology can be better designed to enhance the experience and behavior of individuals and/or functions and processes of organizations.
 HCI/ UX are fundamentally interdisciplinary fields that draw simultaneously on human-centered disciplines like psychology, sociology, and anthropology and technology-centered disciplines (like software engineering and computer science) to design technologies that meet human needs.

-Why Complete an HCI/ UX Certification?
+Why Complete an HCI/ UX Certificate?

-You may be wondering "what is a UX certification" or "how can HCI/ UX certification help my career?"
+You may be wondering "what is a UX certificate" or "how can HCI/ UX certificate help my career?"
 As today's economy grows more and more dependent on technology, there are a multitude of industries that are in need of professionals with knowledge of how to solve user experience and design problems.
 The outlook for career opportunities in the HCI/ UX field is strong; in 2017, User Experience Researcher was ranked among the best 40 jobs in America by CNN Money with a projected growth of 19% in the coming decade.
 With a certification in HCI/ UX, you'll gain the skills to explain design processes, analyze people's needs and activities, build effective user interface prototypes, and communicate how HCI/ UX can meet human needs and solve real world problems in a variety of environments.

 HCI & User Experience Certificate Program Features

-- Our certification is available online or on campus
+- Available online or on campus

 - Open applicants who hold a Bachelor degree in any discipline